-5. Considers [EU] following the opinions of the Committee, that:
+5. Considers, taking into account the [EU] opinions of the Committee, that:

-[(a) The opportunity provided by the Party of origin to a Party that considers that it would be affected by a significant transboundary environmental impact of a proposed activity listed in appendix I to the Convention, for which no notification has taken place in accordance with article 3, paragraph 1, demonstrates the agreement of the two Parties that a likely significant environmental impact on the territory of the potentially affected Party cannot be excluded according to article 3, paragraph 7, of the Convention; DELETE EU
+[(a) The opportunity provided by the Party of origin to a Party that considers that it would be affected by a significant transboundary environmental impact of a proposed activity listed in appendix I to the Convention, for which no notification has taken place in accordance with article 3, paragraph 1, demonstrates the agreement of the two Parties that a likely significant environmental impact on the territory of the potentially affected Party cannot be excluded according to article 3, paragraph 7, of the Convention; DELETE EU]

+[a) 5.a Where no notification has taken place in accordance with article 3, paragraph 1 of the Convention, but where a Party that considers that it would be affected by a likely significant transboundary environmental effect of a proposed activity listed in appendix I to the Convention enters into discussions on the application of an EIA procedure with the Party of Origin, that discussion should be conducted under article 3, paragraph 7, of the Convention.
+It may also be regarded as good practice to offer parties that have not been notified under article 3, paragraph 1 an opportunity to participate in an EIA procedure.
+(EU)]

-[(b) The mere notification of possibly affected Parties, regardless of their number, does not impose an excessive burden on Parties of origin; ( DETELE [(c) For certain activities, in particular nuclear energy-related activities, while the chance of a major accident, accident beyond design basis or disaster occurring is very low, the likelihood of a significant adverse transboundary impact of such an accident can be very high; therefore, on the basis of the principle of prevention, when considering the affected Parties for the purpose of notification, the Party of origin should be exceptionally prospective and inclusive, in order to ensure that all Parties potentially affected by an accident, however uncertain, are notified.
-The Party of origin should make such consideration using the most careful approach on the basis of available scientific evidence, which indicates the maximum extent of a significant adverse transboundary impact from a nuclear energy-related activity, taking into account the worst-case scenario;[(Although
+[(b) The mere notification of possibly affected Parties, regardless of their number, does not impose an excessive burden on Parties of origin; ( DETELE EU)]

+[(c) For certain activities, in particular nuclear energy-related activities, while the chance of a major accident, accident beyond design basis or disaster occurring is very low, the likelihood of a significant adverse transboundary impact of such an accident can be very high; therefore, on the basis of the principle of prevention, when considering the affected Parties for the purpose of notification, the Party of origin should be exceptionally prospective and inclusive, in order to ensure that all Parties potentially affected by an accident, however uncertain, are notified.
+The Party of origin should make such consideration using the most careful approach on the basis of available scientific evidence, which indicates the maximum extent of a significant adverse transboundary impact from a nuclear energy-related activity, taking into account the worst-case scenario;DELETE: EU]

+[(b) [Although EU] [While BE] the likelihood of a major accident, accident beyond design basis or disaster occurring at nuclear activities listed in Appendix I is very low, the likelihood of a significant adverse transboundary environmental impact can be very high, if the accident occurs.
+Consequently, when assessing which parties are likely to be affected by a proposed nuclear activity listed in Appendix I, the most careful consideration on the basis of available scientific evidence should be made by the Party of origin.

 [(d) Procedural and substantive aspects of environmental impact assessment procedures can not necessarily be treated separately when assessing compliance in particular if the essence of the compliance case in question pertains to substantive aspects;14 DELETE EU]

-[Sh
+[c) Procedural and substantive aspects of environmental impact assessment procedures, so far as their consideration is required by the Convention, should not necessarily be treated separately by the Implementation Committee when assessing compliance, in particular if the essence of the compliance case in question relates to relevant aspects, provided that the Committee has the resources to consider substantive aspects.
+The Committee does not consider technical questions related to nuclear safety, as such.
+(EU) [The Committee may consider technical information on nuclear safety as long as it is strictly relevant to determining compliance with the provisions of the Convention (CH)]].

+[Should the Committee require an external support it should seek it from the most authoritative source.(BY)]

 6. Reiterates that: